danass/Remove-Facebook-Friends-Script/README.md

-# Remove facebook friends, automatically !
+# Remove all facebook friends, automatically !

 This script mass remove all your friends from facebook, one after another.